 Catabasis Pharmaceuticals recently reported positive Phase 2 data from its clinical trial candidate edasalonexent.
 Edasalonexent was reported to have preserved muscle function and slowed the progression of DMD compared to rates of change in the control period prior to treatment with edasalonexent.
-The company plans to start a placebo controlled Phase 3 trial in 2018.
+The company started a single placebo controlled Phase 3 trial in September 2018.
+Catabasis expects topline data from this trial in the second quarter of 2020.

 The success of any or all of these potential competitive products may negatively impact the development and potential for success of pamrevlumab.
-In addition, any competitive products that are on the market or in development may compete with pamrevlumab for patient recruitment and enrollment for clinical trials or may force us to change our clinical trial comparators, whether placebo or active, in order to compare pamrevlumab against another drug, which may be the new standard of care.
+In addition, any competitive products that are on the market or in development may compete with pamrevlumab for patient recruitment and enrollment for clinical trials or may force us to change our clinical trial design, including, in order to compare pamrevlumab against another drug, which may be the new standard of care.